1. Early Education & Robust Curriculum

 While our state has made great strides in expanding free or low-cost community college, which also provides many job-readiness and certificate programs, many students in our state do not live in community college districts, including the western portion of my Senate District 30 in Ottawa County, and therefore still have to pay half of the tuition as none of their property taxes are contributing to the community college district.
 I'll bring all stakeholders together to work towards closing the many gaps in our state, making college more affordable and accessible to all who live in Michigan, similar to public school districts for elementary, middle and high school students.

 Further, Michigan's many colleges and universities has led to us having one of the largest student populations in the country, yet many move back to their home states and countries or leave the state after they graduate.
-While part of retaining these people means we need to ensure we have a state that embraces diversity and equality in the law so that they feel safe and at home here, I will also support state tax incentives that could help reduce the burden of federal student loans on graduates who stay in Michigan for a certain period of time.
+I will support state tax incentives that could help reduce the burden of federal student loans on graduates who stay in Michigan for a certain period of time.

 Our population growth and economic needs require a well-trained workforce.
 I'm committing to supporting this, which in turn supports our businesses.